mavzerburak0/100-days-of-code/log.md

 **Thoughts:** Finally I made the tabbing work using modules.
 It feels quite powerful to be able to export and import functions from other javascript files.
 The code feels a lot more organized.
 I would have liked to add styling and finish the project completely today but there is no rush.
 It was just starting to get a little boring but figuring out the use of modules made me forget about it.

 **Link to work:** None.

+### Day 43: February 26, 2021

+**Today's Progress**:

+* Finish Restaurant page project

+**Thoughts:** I finished the styling of my restaurant page project.
+It doesn't look very pretty but that's not the point for this project anyway.
+I couldn't deploy it to Heroku as I often do as this is now a Node application rather than PHP application.
+I will figure it out tomorrow and finally move on to new sections.

+**Link to work:** None.